npc-gnu/pacostrap/README.md

 ## My New Ideas To Add `pacostrap`
 - 1st Making second stage Archinstall compatible.
-- 2nd Support to other linux distros in first stage.
+- 2nd Prepare all the other documents.
+CHANGELOG.md, CONTRIBUTING.md, CODE_OF_CONDUCT.md etc.
 - 3rd Make you able to install packages by your own in first stage.

 ## Fork(s) Of pacostrap